InsaneHomer/InsaneHomer/README.md

 ### Brief Intro

-I'm a seasoned IT administrator, currently head of IT for a well know UK construction outfit.
+I'm a seasoned IT Manager & administrator, currently head of IT for a well know UK construction outfit.
 I've 14 years construction industry experience and closing in on 25 years in the IT industry.
 My fascination with IT started and a very early age and my first introduction was via the ZX Spectrum.
 My job is my hobby.
 I'm a tinkerer, problem solver and a project manager.
 I manage a very small but efficient team supporting hundreds of users across multiple sites.
 Security, connectivity and resource availability are crucial to the industry.

 ## Objectives